ishitaarora1/Power--BI-visuals/README.md

 # Power--BI-visuals
-This repository will contain the visuals and dashboard i create in power bi projects
+ ## This is a dashboard that i created from a sample sales dataset using powe bi .